 Active Military Protecting Your Family's Interests for three decades Get A Consultation

-Military Divorce Lawyers in Pittsburgh and Allegheny County
+Pittsburgh Military Divorce Lawyers in Pittsburgh and Allegheny County

 A Boy

-If you are serving our country as an active duty servicemember in the United States Army, Navy, Air Force, Marines, or Coast Guard and you have a Pennsylvania family law matter which arises in Allegheny, Beaver, Berks, Fayette, Washington, or Westmoreland Counties, our law firm would like to thank you for your service.
+If you are serving our country as an active duty servicemember in the United States Army, Navy, Air Force, Marines, or Coast Guard and you have a Pennsylvania family law matter which arises in Allegheny, Beaver, Berks, Clearfield, Fayette, Washington, or Westmoreland Counties, our law firm would like to thank you for your service.
 Email our office or contact us at (412) 231-9786 to schedule your appointment.

 Please inform our office if any Family Court action has already been filed, where the home of record for military purposes and actual county of residence for both the both parties and where any minor children have resided for the past six months, so that we can determine if Pennsylvania would have jurisdiction to hear your military law issue.

-The Servicemembers’ Civil Relief Act
+Understanding the Servicemembers’ Civil Relief Act

 The Servicemembers’ Civil Relief Act of 2003 (formerly known as the Soldiers and Sailors’ Civil Relief Act) provides that certain civil lawsuits may not proceed for a period of time while a soldier or sailor is deployed.
 In family law situations, this protection generally applies to child and spousal support, divorce and equitable distribution actions including actions to modify or enforce a previously entered order.
 However, Service members (SM) should be aware that when separated, divorced, or never married to the other parent, the Service member should contact a civilian attorney to assist with custody matters prior to the Service member’s deployment as the SCRA may not require a delay in the determination of custody matters when the Service member is deployed and appropriate arrangements between the parents have not been agreed upon prior to the deployment.
 It is especially important to remember that the military’s requirement of a Family Care Plan and Powers of Attorney that attempt to assign custody rights to someone other than the biological parent are not binding upon a Family Court judge.

-The Uniform Services Former Spouses’ Protection Act
+Key Insights on the Uniform Services Former Spouses’ Protection Act

 Any service member facing a separation or divorce should be aware of the Uniform Services Former Spouses’ Protection Act (USFSPA).
 The USFSPA is a law Congress enacted in 1982 to provide benefits to certain former spouses of military members.
 It allows state courts to divide military retirement benefits that include but are not limited to disposable military retired pay as marital property upon divorce under certain circumstances.
 The USFSPA, does not establish a right to any specific amount of retirement pay that a former spouse may be awarded in a divorce settlement.
 The decision whether to award retirement pay is solely in the discretion of the state court and the amount awarded will vary.
 Service members should be aware that a court has the right to divide retirement benefits even if the spouses were married for less than ten years.